yacoin/yacoin/doc/README_ubuntu.txt

       7 - type " make "

-Section F - Build Berkely DB
+Section F - Build the Berkely DB library

       1 - type " cd " to get to the home directory